GoogleContainerTools/kpt-functions-sdk/README.md

 ### Sink Function

-A sink function produces no `output`:
+A Sink Function produces no `output`:

 ![sink][img-sink]